Node.js Architecture - Single thread, call stack, synchronous and asynchronous I/O in Node.js

 console.log("doc size", doc.size);

 readFile is an asynchronous function.
-An asynchronous function does not immediately return a result, but instead returns it at some point in time.
-If you run the code above, you will see a result that looks like this:
+An asynchronous function does not return results immediately but at some point in the future.
+If you run the above code, you might see results like this:

 pdf size undefined